 With an energy level best described as moderate, Bo Dachs are a great match for families that like to take things easy.
 They’ll still need occasional exercise, but for the most part they are happy to lounge about.

 In terms of maintenance, they are also manageable.
-Brushing need only happen about once every week or so.
+Brushing needs to happen only about once every week or so.
+However, they are known to be a more vocal dog and may not be the best choice for an apartment.

 30. German Hund Pointer

 This German-on-German hybrid breed is going to be one of the larger ones on this list.
-And as such, expect to spend more time with a German Hund Pointer in exercise than other Dachshund mixes.
+And as such, expect to spend more time with a German Hund Pointer in exercise.

-But, they at least have an easy maintenance level, requiring only occasional grooming.
-They’ll still need other basic grooming, such as teeth brushing and nail clipping.
+However, they at least have a relatively easy maintenance level, requiring only occasional grooming.
+They’ll still need other basic grooming, such as teeth brushing and nail clipping, but it’s not too bad for most owners.

-Few breeds are known to be as affectionate as Beagles, so when mixed with a Dachshund, you can bet that some of that will be sure to shine through.
-Temperament might be more consistent, but their coats can wildly vary.
+Few breeds are known to be as affectionate as Beagles.
+So when combined with a Doxie, you can bet that some of that will be sure to shine through.
+Though temperament might be more consistent, their coats can wildly vary.

 Expect all shades of brown, black, and even white.
 And then the texture can be fine, wiry, straight, or even a bit harsh.
-It all depends on the parents.
+It all depends on inheritance from the parents, especially from the Dachshund’s side.

 32. Golden Dox

-But Golden Dox owners will agree that the effort is worthwhile.
-These dogs display an intelligent yet affectionate disposition which can warm the soul.
+However, Golden Dox owners will agree that the effort is worthwhile.
+These dogs display an intelligent yet affectionate disposition.
+Golden Retrievers are eager to please, but Doxies can be stubborn – which makes this balance perfect.

-Aside from regular exercise, daily brushing is probably a good idea, especially if your Golden Dox has longer hair.
+Aside from regular exercise, daily brushing is probably a good idea, especially if the Golden Dox has longer hair.
 Most likely, they’ll inherit the golden coat of the Retriever.
+And while the coat is stunning, it sheds a lot.

 RECOMMENDED: 35 Greatest Golden Mixes

-This breed might look like an odd combination on the outside, but in terms of temperament they are winners.
+This Shiba Inu and Dachshund hybrid might look like an odd combination on the outside, but in terms of temperament they are winners.
+Both parent breeds have a spunky side to them, which is surely to be inherited.

-The bright attitude of a Shiba Inu is sure to make an appearance, and if enough carries over, you can expect Shibadox dogs to also display a fastidious nature.
+The bright attitude of a Shiba Inu will likely make an appearance, and if enough carries over, you can expect the Shibadox to also display a fastidious nature.
+Plus, the cat-like tendencies of Shibas might make the Shibadox more interesting.

 34. Wire Foxie Doxie

 This hybrid is a mix of a Dachshund and the third and final Fox Terrier on our list, the Wire Fox Terrier.
-They rarely go over 20 pounds, but tend to be taller than a purebred Dachshund.
+The Wire Foxie Doxie will rarely go over 20 pounds, but tend to be taller than a purebred Dachshund.

 35. Dach Griffon

-This hybrid breed is an interesting combination of herding and hunting dog.
-From the Brussels Griffon they will inherit some serious smarts, and from the Dachshund a fearless side.
+This Dachshund hybrid breed is an interesting combination of herding and hunting instincts.
+From the Brussels Griffon, the Dach Griffon will inherit some serious smarts, and from the Dachshund comes their fearlessness.

-They are great companion canines, and they can have a protective side.
-This can manifest in barking if they notice any encroaching danger for them or their owners.
+These mixes are great companion canines, though they can have a protective side.
+If they develop into overprotective dogs, this can manifest in barking.
+And if they notice any encroaching danger, they’ll be sure to let you know.

-For any other times, they are quite mellow.
-They can display bursts of energy, but won’t demand endless hours of exercise at least.
+For any other times, the Dach Griffons are rather mellow and calm dogs.
+They can display bursts of energy from time to time, but won’t demand endless hours of exercise.
+However, this may depend on your Griffon.

 36. Toy Rat Doxie